anpapra/anpapra/README.md

 - 👀 I’m interested in Astrophysics and Climate Science
 - 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on anything astro or climate!
-- 📫 How to reach me send me a text on my LinkedIn
+- 📫 How to reach me?
+Text me on LinkedIn
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am a Spaniard learning Hindi
+- ⚡ Fun fact: I volunteered and backpacked in India for 6 months.

 <!---
 anpapra/anpapra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.